FIT to Forget: Robust Continual Unlearning for Large Language Models: Our Approach:

-To balance redundancy reduction with knowledge preservation, we propose a two-stage filtering protocol.
-Given a history $\mathsf{D}_f^{(1:t)}$ and a new request $\mathcal{D}_f^{(t+1)}$, we generate a filtered request $\mathcal{D}_f^{(t+1)*}$ and update the history to $\mathsf{D}_f^{(1:t+1)}$.
-In the first stage, we partition $\mathcal{D}^{(t+1)}_f$ into fixed-size chunks.
-For each chunk $x$, we compute its embedding $\mathsf{e}(x)$ using SimCSE~\cite{emnlp/GaoYC21} and identify the maximum cosine similarity $s^*$ against the history set.
-If $s^*$ falls below a threshold $\tau$, the chunk is marked as a candidate for removal.
+To navigate this, we propose a two-stage filtering protocol that balances redundancy reduction with precise knowledge preservation.
+Given a historical forget set $\mathsf{D}_f^{(1:t)}$ and a new request $\mathcal{D}_f^{(t+1)}$, we construct a filtered request $\mathcal{D}_f^{(t+1)*}$ through the following steps:

-However, high similarity scores can be misleading; distinct sentences may share lexical structure (\eg, ``My name is Alice'' vs.\ ``My name is Bob'') while containing specific tokens, such as PII, that carry unique semantic roles.
-To prevent the loss of such informative content, we introduce a secondary \emph{loss-difference test}.
+Firstly, we partition each sample in $\mathcal{D}^{(t+1)}_f$ into fixed-size chunks, where a chunk refers to an intra-sample segment.
+For each chunk $x$, we compute its SimCSE embedding $\mathsf{e}(x)$~\cite{emnlp/GaoYC21} and determine its maximum cosine similarity $s^*$ against $\mathsf{D}_f^{(1:t)}$.
+If $s^*$ falls below a threshold $\tau$, the chunk is designated as non-redundant and marked for unlearning.
+Secondly, for chunks where $s^* \geq \tau$, we apply a secondary \emph{loss-difference test} to prevent the erroneous discarding of structurally similar but semantically unique data (\eg, distinct personally identifiable information).
 We compute:

-where $L_{\text{with}}$ and $L_{\text{without}}$ denote the cross-entropy loss computed on $\mathcal{D}_f^{(t+1)}$ and $\mathcal{D}_f^{(t+1)}\setminus{x}$, respectively.
-A significant $\Delta L$ suggests that $x$ contributes non-trivial information to the model's predictions, aligned with our analysis in Appendix~\ref{filtering_proof}.
-Consequently, if $\Delta L > \epsilon$, the chunk is retained regardless of its similarity score; otherwise, discarded.
-The pseudocode is detailed in Algorithm~\ref{alg:embedding-filtering} (Appendix~\ref{filtering_proof}).
+where $L_{\text{with}}$ and $L_{\text{without}}$ are the cross-entropy losses evaluated on the full $\mathcal{D}_f^{(t+1)}$ and the ablated set $\mathcal{D}_f^{(t+1)}\setminus{x}$.
+A significant deviation ($\Delta L > \epsilon$) indicates that $x$ contributes non-trivial information to the model’s predictions, aligned with our analysis in Appendix~\ref{filtering_proof}.
+Such chunks are retained for unlearning despite their high embedding similarity.
+See Algorithm~\ref{alg:embedding-filtering} for pseudocode (Appendix~\ref{filtering_proof}).